An operational characterization of mutual information in algorithmic information theory: Warm-up: Short proofs for ``light"-versions of the main results

 \if01

 \emph{Remark (of minor importance).} Inequality~\eqref{eq-0} rewrites equivalently to

 where $I(* : * : *)$ denotes the mutual information of a triple, defined as

 In general, the mutual information of a triple can be far below zero.
-So our aim is to show that for this specific triple of objects the mutual information of the triple is non negative.
+So our aim is to show that for this specific triple of objects the mutual information of the triple is non-negative.

 \paragraph{Paraphrase of the proof from the draft.} Inequality $ I(a:b:t) \ge^+0$ is true assuming that $t$ is a deterministic function of $x$ or $y$.
 This fact is easy to prove (the chain rule).
 Thus, in case $t=\langle t_1,\ldots, t_k\rangle$, where each $t_i$ is a deterministic function of the previous $t_1,\ldots,t_{i-1}$ together with $x$ or $y$, we get